 Ironies and hypocrisies are rife as the countries in the West continue to strengthen themselves in nuclear armament while using every tactic in the book and outside of the realms of international law to bully the weaker/ developing nations into maintaining their globally vulnerable positions.
 The touted purpose: because these countries cannot be trusted with independent nuclear arms for they may wage globally destructive wars.
 The ironic truth: almost all the wars of the 20th century and the 2 decades of the 21st century have been initiated or aggressively intervened in by the USA, whether it was Vietnam, Afghanistan, Iraq, Libya, Syria; or Cuba, Panama, Kenya and Yemen.
 We, the developing nations, have sat on the sidelines, watched our economies bled dry, our social systems dragged into the Middle Ages and our international reputations ripped to tatters.
 The 20th century has indeed been a bloody epoch despite all the noble peace-promoting intentions of the victors of the 2 world wars.
 We as the human species have remained true to our baser instincts: power has tended to corrupt; and absolute power has corrupted absolutely.

-Case in point: More recently, Pakistan has displayed quite remarkable success in not only reining in the Covid-19 pandemic in the country while the wheels of economy continued to turn; but it was also reported to currently have the best performing stock market in Asia.
+Case in point: A few months ago, Pakistan displayed quite remarkable success in not only reining in the Covid-19 pandemic in the country while the wheels of economy continued to turn; but it was also reported to currently have the best performing stock market in Asia.
 Hot on the heels of this positive press, the major American media conglomerates began blitzing their screens with how Pakistan and Afghanistan are still the only countries in the world which still had rampant wild strains of polio.
-And there went the intrepid Markhor* slipping and sliding down another precipitous perception sluiceway of Global Snakes and Ladders!
-Habitually insidious carpet-pulls from under our beleagured feet….
+And so there it was again – the habitually insidious carpet-pulls from under our beleagured feet….

 God save the Queen, the USA, the Sheikhs, the Despots and the Champions of our collective moral integrity!